 - All homework is expected to be turned in by the due date. - All assignments should be neat, and legible and MUST be turned in, even if late. - "Late One Day Pass".
 A late pass will be given to each student each 9 weeks in each class.
-This will allow one "grace" day for students.
-If the student does not turn the assignment in on the second day a 0 will be earned. - If a student has other assignments not turned in on time and does not have a Late One Day Pass a 0 will be earned.
+This will allow one "grace" day for students and full points earned on the assignment. - If a student has other assignments not turned in on time and does not have a Late One Day Pass they will need to complete the assignment. - If the assignment is completed and turned in with 24 hours (the next class day), up to a 70 can be earned on the assignment. - o If the assignment is completed and turned in after that time period, a 0 will be earned.